shashikumar04433/DevOps-/Terraform/Terraform_all_commands.md

 terraform taint aws_instance.example
 ```
 ```
-Mark a resource as tainted, which means it will be recreated on the next apply.
+Mark a resource as tainted, which means it will be recreated on the every next apply.
 ```
 **terraform untaint**
 ```